 Dysautonomia describes any disorder of the autonomic nervous system.
 (The autonomic nervous system controls the operation of organs and functions as body temperature, heart rate, digestion, and blood pressure.)
 Some autonomic dysfunction disorders are:

-The affect of dysautonomia depends on the specific dysautonomic disorder the patient suffers from.
+The effect of dysautonomia depends on the specific dysautonomic disorder the patient suffers from.
 Although many dysautonomic disorders can be managed, some dysautonomic disorders can be disabling and eventually fatal.

 When you first file for disability benefits, the Social Security Administration (SSA) will look at your impairment to see if it meets the requirements of one of the medical conditions in its listing of impairments; if it does, your claim will be automatically approved.
 If it does not, the SSA will continue its analysis to see whether you are eligible for disability because you can't work due to the limitations caused by your dysautonomic disorder.